rizdaprasetya/mt-alt-doc/en/snap/advanced-feature.md

 ### Recommended Parameters
 You can  include more information such as `customer_details`, `item_details`, and so on along side `transaction_details`.
 While sending API requests, it is recommended to send more details regarding the transaction, so that these details will be captured on the transaction record.
 Which can be [viewed on the Midtrans Dashboard](/en/after-payment/dashboard-usage.md#transaction).

 The recommended JSON parameters for general use are given below.
-These parameters are used during [API Request Step](/en/snap/integration-guide.md#api-request).
+These parameters are used during [backend API request step](/en/snap/integration-guide.md#_1-acquiring-transaction-token-on-backend).
 <!-- tabs:start -->

 #### **JSON Parameters**